ethanabrooks/dissertation/policy-iteration.typ

 === Computing Q-values <para:q-values>
-This section provides details on the prompts that we use in our computation of Q-values (see @algo:q pseudocode & Figure @fig:q rollout).
+This section provides details on the prompts that we use in our computation of Q-values (see @algo:q pseudocode & @fig:q rollout).
 During training, we maintain a buffer $Buffer$ of transitions experienced by the agent.
 To compute
 $QValue^(Policy_t)(Obs_t, Act)$ at time step $t$ in the real-world we rollout a simulated trajectory $Obs^1=Obs_t$, $Act^1 = Act$, $Rew^1$,